denis-silveira/denis-silveira/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on data world.
-- 🌱 I’m currently learning about technology and business.
+- 📚 I’m currently learning about technology and business.
 - 📫 How to reach me: denisperonico@gmail.com

 ##